Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability stems from a modification in netfsallocrequest() that changed the initialization of the reference counter from 1 to 2.
-While the second reference was intended to be released by the request's work item after completion via netfs{read,write}collection_worker(), it creates a leak when the request is released before I/O operation submission.
-In such cases, the error code path only decrements the reference counter once, and the work item never gets queued due to lack of completion (NVD).
+The vulnerability stems from a modification in commit 20d72b00ca81 that changed netfsallocrequest() to initialize the reference counter to 2 instead of 1.
+While the second reference was intended to be released by the request's work item after completion, it creates a leak when the request is released before I/O operation submission.
+The error code path only decrements the counter once, and the work item never queues due to lack of completion.
+Red Hat has assigned this vulnerability a CVSS v3.1 base score of 5.5 (AV:L/AC:L/PR:L/UI:N/S:U/C:N/I:N/A:H) (Red Hat).

-The reference leak has caused significant operational issues, including complete server cluster outages due to tasks being blocked in netfswaitforoutstandingio(), which led to deadlocks in Ceph.
-The issue specifically manifests when netfspgpriv2begincopytocache() calls fail in fscachebeginwriteoperation(), resulting in leaked netfsiorequest objects and permanently positive netfsinode.iocount values (NVD).
+The vulnerability has caused server cluster outages by blocking tasks in netfswaitforoutstandingio(), leading to deadlocks in Ceph.
+The issue occurs when netfspgpriv2begincopytocache() fails in fscachebeginwriteoperation(), resulting in leaked netfsiorequest objects and permanently positive netfsinode.iocount values (NVD).

-A fix has been implemented that introduces a new function netfsputfailedrequest() which handles failed requests synchronously.
-This function assumes a reference count of exactly 2 and deinitializes the request object directly.
-Additionally, a netfsputrequest() call has been added to netfsunbuffered_read().
-The fix has been incorporated into various Linux distributions, with patches available for affected versions (Debian Tracker).
+A fix has been implemented that introduces a new function netfsputfailedrequest() which frees failed requests synchronously, assuming a reference count of exactly 2.
+The fix includes modifying early failure code paths to use this new function instead of netfsputrequest().
+Additionally, a netfsputrequest() call has been added to netfsunbuffered_read() (NVD).

 Source: This report was generated using AI